Liver Transplant Facts

 What is Liver transplantation?

 Liver transplantation is surgery that is performed to remove a diseased liver in order to replace it with a healthy one.
 Such surgeries have been done for over 38 years.
 Several people who have had liver transplants go on to lead perfectly normal lives.

 When does one require a liver transplant?

-Other reasons for transplantation are liver cancer, benign liver tumors, and hereditary diseases.
-Primary liver cancers develop at a significantly higher rate in cirrhotic livers as compared to normal livers, particularly in patients having liver disease secondary to Hepatitis B. Liver Transplantation at an early stage of liver cancer may result in long-term survival for select patients.
+Other reasons for transplantation are liver cancer, benign liver tumours, and hereditary diseases.
+Primary liver cancers develop at a significantly higher rate in cirrhotic livers as compared to normal livers, particularly in patients having Liver disease secondary to Hepatitis B. Liver transplantation at an early stage of liver cancer may result in long-term survival for select patients.
 However, cancers of the liver that begin somewhere else in the body and spread to the liver are not curable with a liver transplant.

 How are candidates for liver transplant determined?

 Evaluations by specialists from a variety of fields are needed to determine if a liver transplant is appropriate.
 The evaluation includes a review of your medical history and a variety of tests.
 The transplant team will arrange blood tests, X – rays, and other tests to help make the decision about whether you need a transplant and whether a transplant can be carried out safely.
 Other aspects of your health-like your heart, lungs, kidneys, immune system, and mental health-will also be checked to be sure you’re strong enough for surgery.

 Can anyone with liver problems get a transplant?